Ethkoh/DataCamp/README.md

 # DataCamp

-These are courses that I have completed for Data Scientist with Python track.
+These are courses that I have completed

 - 01_introduction_to_python
 - 02_intermediate_python_for_data_science